googlecode-mirror/candydolldb/README.txt

  * Extract the downloaded archive into the directory in which you installed CandyDollDB, overwriting all files in the process.
  * Look for the following line in your config.php.
-If it does not exists, add it before the closing ?> tag:
+If it does not already exist, add it before the closing ?> tag:

  	define('DBNAME', 'candydolldb');

- * In your browser, navigate to setup_v1x-to-v16.php and click 'yes'.
+ * In your browser, navigate to setup_v1x_to_v16.php and click 'yes'.
  * After the update is complete, log in and click Features -> Process XML.